oracle-quickstart/oci-cpe/README.md

 1. If no further changes are necessary, return to the Stack Details page, click Terraform Actions, and select Apply.

+## Other Deployment Options

+For other deployment options, see [DEPLOY](./DEPLOY.md) for more details.

 ## License

 Copyright (c) 2024 Oracle and/or its affiliates.